nterreri/thesis/report/chapter1.md

 to gather further information about the patient's concerns through an electronic self-assessment tool, ahead of the creation of a patient care plan.
-This is primarily an attempt at introducing the conversational User Interface in electronic health applications generally, investigate related natural language processing and tasks, and in particular explore the applicability of computer advisors to Macmillan's eHNA in a growing effort to improve the quality of support cancer patients receive across the UK.
+This is primarily an attempt at introducing the conversational User Interface in electronic health applications generally, investigate related natural language processing (NLP) and tasks, and in particular explore the applicability of computer advisors to Macmillan's eHNA in a growing effort to improve the quality of support cancer patients receive across the UK.